-The IEA created the Center for Educational Innovation to assist IEA staff, members, and Local Associations in becoming a driving force in school transformation.
-Mary Jane Morris, Director of the Center, has built a network of resources for locals to become a meaningful part of the professional lives of their members.
+The Illinois Education Association created IEA Teaching and Learning to assist IEA staff, members, and Local Associations in becoming a driving force in school transformation.
+Mary Jane Morris, Director of IEA Teaching and Learning, has built a network of resources for locals to become a meaningful part of the professional lives of their members.
+Download our brochure

-The CEI will work with IEA staff, leaders, and IEA Local Associations to provide training and coaching on how to improve teaching and learning and how to develop strategies to improve working relationships with their districts.
+IEA Teaching and Learning will work with IEA staff, leaders, and local associations to provide training and coaching on how to improve teaching and learning and how to develop strategies to improve working relationships with their districts.

 Continually building your skills is just as important to building a successful career as it is to creating a successful learning environment for your students.
 As a state approved professional development provider, IEA offers you free, high quality professional development through the IEA Online Learning Portal.
 Topics include: